Many people just higher a porter for the Thorong La pass which is arguably the most difficult day.

 During the peak seasons many of the guesthouses can fill up.
 If you get an early start on the day and don’t arrive too late you should be okay.
 Calling ahead each night and getting reservations is an option as well.
 Because we had a group we typically reserved each night ahead of time to assure we could all stay together.

 Your dinner and breakfast will be covered at your guesthouse.
 A common dinner item is Dahl Baht and is great because it’s all you can eat.
-Potato dishes, pasta, and even burgers are often available as well.
+Potato dishes, pasta, and even burgers are often available as well but you’ll likely pay extra.

 For breakfast you’ll have the options of eggs, pancakes, and porridge.
 They serve coffee and tea but be warned, the coffee isn’t great.